JoeryMartens/FontGenerator/README.md

 <h3> Generate @font-face declaration </h3>

 After we wrote all the filepaths and file-extensions into an array, the code below will put this in an @font-face template.
 This code will do this for .EOT, .WOFF, .TTF and .SVG formats.
-At least it adds a normal font-weight and font-style to it.
+At least it adds a normal font-weight and font-style to it and write all the different variables with content into one.
 ```
 $FontContent = '';
 foreach ($fonts as $fontname => $fonttypes) {